CSTools-UCD/moodle-trace-generator/README.md

 ## Low Level Questions
-To generate low-level questions we can add the command line flag `-i`.
+To generate low-level questions we can add the command line flag `-i` or `--individual`.
 This causes the generation of individual questions for each line of code.
 These questions focus on the execution order of expressions within the statement.

 ```
 python3 main.py example.py -i